 - Clinical research manager

-After completing their MSN program, nurses may also go on to earn their Doctor of Nursing Practice (DNP) to gain even deeper knowledge about patient advocacy and strategies for effective leadership.
+After completing an MSN program, nurses may earn a Doctor of Nursing Practice (DNP) to gain deeper knowledge about patient advocacy and strategies for effective leadership.

 MSN Roles in Patient Care